gary9204/StuckFactsheet/doc/source/guide/intro.rst

 ============

 Factsheet is an application to investigate algebraic structures.
-Factsheet provides templates for constructing small sets, operations, and groups.
-The templates include checks to produce facts about the objects you construct.
+With Factsheet you can construct and explore small sets, operations, and groups.
+You can view the structures you construct in a variety of formats and check their properties.

-A Factsheet application document is called a *factsheet.* A factsheet contains a hierarchy of *topics.* Each topic is either a template to constuct structures (such as sets of integers modulo *n*) or a specified structure (such as the set of integers modulo 6).
-A topic for a specific structure contains a collection *facts* about the structure.
-Initially facts are undetermined.
-A topic includes a check for each fact to produce the value of the fact.
-For example, each set topic has a size fact with a corresponding check to calculate the set size.
+A Factsheet application document is called a *factsheet.*  A factsheet consists of a hierarchy of *topics.*  Each topic includes a collection of *facts* about the specific subject.
+The set of integers module 6 is an exmple of a topic.
+The subset of divisors of zero is an example of a fact.

+Factsheet includes a collection of templates, which you can use to construct topics and facts.
+For example, Factsheet has a template for contructing a group of integers module *n*.
+You choose the value of *n,* say 6, to construct the topic the group of intergers modulo 6.

+When you create a topic, all the topic's facts are undetermined.
+You select which facts you wish to check.
+You also select how you want Factshet to present results of each check.